OE9SAU/SAULink9/README.md

 ## Highlights

-🔹 base is a Rpi3b+
+🔹 Base system: Raspberry Pi 3B+

-🔹 asy SD-card access
+🔹 Easy SD card access for quick updates and maintenance

-🔹 power supply from 9-24VDC through built-in DC-DC converter
+🔹 Wide-range power input (9–24 VDC) via integrated DC-DC converter

-🔹 Status LED´s
+🔹 Status LEDs for system monitoring

-🔹 Start and Shutdown button inside front panel
+🔹 Front panel controls: start & shutdown button

-🔹 all important connections on the back
+🔹 All key connections located on the back for neat cabling

-🔹 1-Wire temperature sensor to read the TRX temperature
+🔹 1-Wire temperature sensor to monitor TRX temperature

 🔹 PiHat for Rpi3B+
   * front panel connection point
-  * easy access to 4 GPIOs for relays or other external circuits
+  * Convenient access to 4 GPIOs (for relays or other circuits)
-  * FET fan control
+  * FET-controlled fan output
-  * 1-Wire port
+  * Dedicated 1-Wire port
-  * External voltage detection with optocoupler
+  * External voltage detection via optocoupler
-  * DIY space
+  * Extra DIY prototyping space

 🔹 Compatible with mostly any analog TRX devices

 🔹 DIY & flexible – easy to set up and adapt to your needs

 🔹 Direct connection to the [SVXLink Austria Reflektor OE9XFP](http://oe9xvi.dyndns.org:46197)

-🔹 Echolink integration included
+🔹 Built-in EchoLink integration

-🔹 Universally applicable – also suitable for other SVXLink networks such as FM-FUNKNETZ
+🔹 Works seamlessly with other SVXLink networks such as FM-FUNKNETZ

 🔹 Open source & community-driven – can be further developed together